 A more common application of industrial DDC is the use of programmable logic controllers (PLCs) to control multiple loops.
 PLCs were originally invented for on/off (discrete) process control functions, but have subsequently grown in speed and capability to execute analog PID control functions as well.
 This next photograph shows an Allen-Bradley (Rockwell) ControlLogix PLC used to control the operation of a gas turbine engine.
 The PLC may be seen in the upper-left corner of the enclosure, with the rest of the enclosure devoted to terminal blocks and accessory components:

-A similar control system architecture to Direct Digital Control (DDC) – assigning a single microprocessor to the task of managing multiple control functions, with digital communication between the microprocessor units – is used for the management of systems which are by their very nature spread over wide geographical regions.
-Such systems are generally referred to as SCADA, which is an acronym standing for Supervisory Control And Data Acquisition.
+A similar control system architecture to Direct Digital Control (DDC)–assigning a single microprocessor to the task of managing multiple control functions, with digital communication between the microprocessor units–is used for the management of systems which are by their very nature spread over wide geographical regions.
+Such systems are generally referred to as SCADA, which stands for Supervisory Control And Data Acquisition.

 The typical SCADA system consists of multiple Remote Terminal Unit (RTU) devices connected to process transmitters and final control elements, implementing basic control functions such as motor start/stop and PID loop control.
 These RTU devices communicate digitally to a Master Terminal Unit (MTU) device at a central location where human operators may monitor the process and issue commands.